-Where does the Ebola virus occur?
+Where is Ebola virus found?

-How does the Ebola virus spread?
+How does Ebola virus spread?

-How do people get the Ebola virus?
+How do people get Ebola virus disease?

 By direct contact with infected fruit bats or non-human primates (including apes, monkeys, and gorillas)

 While hunting or preparing (cutting or cleaning) meat from animals that are infected with Ebola virus